 Book Your Travel

-Warm clothes – While it is nearly summer it can still become icy cold at night so bring plenty of warm gear.
+Warm clothes → Even though it’s nearly summer it can still become icy cold at night, so bring plenty of warm gear.
 If you’re camping, don’t forget your sleeping bag, a torch and plenty of warm and waterproof clothing.
-Victor Harbor has some amazing beaches so be sure to bring sunscreen, a hat and swimmers.
+Don’t forget clean undies!

-Dress up Themes – Each night of the festival we will have a party costume theme, so get involved and join in the fun!
-Friday night is Schoolies Tops, Saturday night is 90’s Night, and Sunday is School Uniform!
+Dress up Themes → Each night there will be a party costume theme, so get involved and join in the fun!

-Glass – This includes all types of glass and not just alcohol bottles.
-Broken glass can seriously injure people and wildlife during and after the festival.
+Glass → This includes all types of glass and not just alcohol bottles.
+Broken glass can seriously injure people and wildlife.

-Knives or weapons – The festival is a safe place to celebrate so don’t bring anything that could be considered by police or others to be dangerous.
+Knives or weapons → Don’t bring anything that could be considered by police or others to be dangerous.

-Valuables – If you would be sad if you lost it, don’t bring it!
-There are large crowds and lost property is hard to track down.
+Valuables → If you would be sad if you lost it, don’t bring it!